 Requirements to complete the major

-As part of the major, you must successfully complete three of the following core courses:
+You must successfully complete 3 of the following core courses:

 - Security Analysis and Portfolio Management